alessiamarcolini/deepstreet/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/alessiamarcolini/deepstreet/blob/master/LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/alessiamarcolini/deepstreet/blob/master/LICENSE.txt) file for details.